 Now my initial needs were pretty narrow.
 But how else could you use role-based visibility controls for blocks?
 What if you could schedule blocks to display only during specific periods of time?
 Or conditionally display content based on a user’s screen size?
 What about third-party integrations?

 At the time of writing, Block Visibility currently includes the following visibility controls:

 - User role control

-- Date & Time controls with block scheduling
+- Date & Time control with block scheduling

 - Screen Size control (Desktop, Tablet, Mobile, etc.)